Code-of-christopher/Code-of-christopher/README.md

 </h1>
 <br/>
 <div align="center">
-    I'm a fullstack developer with mastery in Frontend development and expertise in backend development.
+    I'm a fullstack developer with mastery in Frontend development and expertise in backend technologies.
 </div>

 ## 🚀 I specialize in: